Gimbardo/DNDB/README.md

 or DNDB, is a Gift generator created because yes.
 It creates gifts randomizing 3 parameters: Who, What and Why.
-Currently deployed with heroku: https://dndelibird.herokuapp.com/
+Currently deployed and hosted using heroku: https://dndelibird.herokuapp.com/

 ## API